jimhigson/oboe.js-dissertation/main/main.md

 managing state regarding the current position in the document and the nodes that have previously been seen.
 This maintenance of state tends to be programmed once per usage rather than assembled as the composition of reusable parts.
-I find the order of the code under SAX also quite unintuitive; event handlers cover multiple unrelated cases and each concern spans multiple handlers.
+The ordering of the code under SAX is also quite unintuitive; event handlers cover multiple unrelated cases and each concern spans multiple handlers.
 This lends to a style of programming in which separate concerns do not find separate expression in the code.
 It is also notable that, unlike DOM, as the